 Open a terminal and run the command

-Install Java run time edition (JRE) using the apt
+Install Java development kit (JDK) using the apt

 package to support navigation of Java Object and Method source code, especially useful when using Java Interoperability from within Clojure code.